rghanty/210-personal-project/README.md

 - You can add medicines to the prescription by clicking on the "Add medicine" button on the app window.
 - You can alter the time of a medicine by clicking on the "Alter medicine" button.
 - You can check medicines to consume in the future by clicking on the "Check medicines" button.
-- You can initiate the reminder system by clicking on quit and the system will display a pop-up window and a sound whenever it's time to take a medicine.
+- You can initiate the reminder system by clicking on quit from the menu and the system will display a pop-up window and a sound whenever it's time to take a medicine.
 - You can locate the visual component (a picture of a stethoscope and prescription pills) right as the application opens and the main window appears.